All Articles / Suggestion Boxes: How to Make Workplace Feedback Work

 An employee suggestion box can surface issues and ideas you would otherwise miss.
 This guide explains when a suggestion box is a good idea, how to set one up, whether to keep it anonymous and what you need to do so people actually use it.

-Workplace culture thrives when people feel heard.
-A suggestion box — whether physical or digital — gives everyone in your team a voice, helping you uncover ideas, solve problems, and spot opportunities for improvement you might otherwise miss.
+Workplace culture thrives when people feel heard — whether your team is in office space in Fitzrovia or spread across multiple locations.
+A suggestion box gives everyone a voice, helping you uncover ideas, solve problems, and spot opportunities for improvement you might otherwise miss.

 The best suggestion systems don’t just collect comments; they build trust, connection, and collaboration.
 Here’s how to make sure yours actually does that.